All My Friends

 Photo by Jason Hamilton

-Jahkarli Felicitas Romanis is a proud Pitta Pitta woman and emerging artist based on Kulin Land.
+Jahkarli Felicitas Romanis is a proud Aboriginal woman of Pitta Pitta descent.
+She is an artist and researcher based on Kulin Land, Victoria, Australia.

-After completing an Honours in Photography degree at RMIT in 2020, she commenced a PhD at Monash University in 2021 through the Wominjeka Djeembana Indigenous Research Lab.
+After completing an Honours in Photography degree at the Royal Melbourne Institute of Technology in 2020, she commenced a PhD at Monash University in 2021 through the Wominjeka Djeembana Indigenous Research Lab, in the faculty of Art Design and Architecture.

 Education: